Afro-Jamaicans: Origin

-Ethnicities
+African Ethnicities

-Based on slave ship records, enslaved Africans mostly came from the Akan people (Akwamu, Ashanti, Akyem Fante and Bono) followed by Igbo people, Ibibio people, Kongo people, the Yoruba and the Fon people.
+Based on slave ship records, enslaved Africans mostly came from the Akan people (notably those of the Asante Kotoko alliance of the 1720s: Asante, Bono, Wassa, Nzema and Ahanta) followed by the Igbo people.
+Other enslaved people came from Kongo people, Fon people, Ewe people, Yoruba, and Ibibio people, to a lesser extent.
 Akan (then called Coromantee) culture was the dominant African culture in Jamaica.

 Originally in earlier British colonization, the island before the 1750s was in fact mainly Akan imported.
 However, between 1663 and 1700, only six per cent of slave ships to Jamaica listed their origin as the Gold Coast, while between 1700 and 1720 that figure went up to 27 per cent.
-The number of Akan slaves arriving in Jamaica from Kormantin ports only increased in the early eighteenth century.
+The number of Akan slaves arriving in Jamaica from Kormantin ports only increased in the early 18th century.
 But due to frequent rebellions from the then known "Coromantee" that often joined the slave rebellion group known as the Jamaican Maroons, other groups were sent to Jamaica.
-The Akan population was still maintained because they were the preference of British planters in Jamaica because they were "better workers", according to these Planters.
-According to the Slave Voyages Archives, though the Igbo had the highest importation numbers, they were only imported to Montego Bay and St. Ann's Bay ports, while the Gold Coast (mainly Akan) were more dispersed across the island and were a majority imported to seven of 14 of the island's ports (each parish has one port).
+The Akan population was still maintained, since they were the preference of British planters in Jamaica because they were "better workers", according to these planters.
+According to the Slave Voyages Archives, though the Igbo had the highest importation numbers, they were only imported to Montego Bay and St. Ann's Bay ports, while the Akan (mainly Gold Coast) were more dispersed across the island and were a majority imported to seven of 14 of the island's ports (each parish has one port).

-Field slaves fetched £25–75 while skilled slaves such as carpenters fetched prices as high as £300.
+Afro-European

 The majority of the house slaves were mulattoes.
-On reaching the plantation, the slaves underwent a "seasoning" process in which they were placed with an experienced slave who taught them the ways of the estate.
-Although the initial slave traders were the Portuguese and the Dutch, between 1750 and 1807 (the year in which the British Empire abolished the slave trade), Britain "dominated the buying and selling of slaves to the Americas".
-They were also Brown/Mulatto or mixed race people at the time who had more privileges than the Black slaves and usually held higher-paying jobs and occupations.
-Shipbuilding flourished and manufacturing expanded: the "process of industrialization in England from the second quarter of the eighteenth century as to an important extent a response to colonial demands for rails, axes, buckets, coaches, clocks, saddles...and a thousand other things".
+There were also Brown/Mulatto or mixed-race people at the time who had more privileges than the Black slaves and usually held higher-paying jobs and occupations.

+In 1871 the census recorded a population of 506,154 people, 246,573 males, and 259,581 females.
+Their races were recorded as 13,101 White, 100,346 "Coloured," and 392,707 Black.